Guest Post by Willis Eschenbach

 • My hypothesis is that thunderstorms act all over the planet as natural emergent air conditioning units, which form over local surface hot spots and (along with other emergent phenomena) cool the surface and regulate the global temperature.

 In addition, I fear that Dr. Roy hasn’t done his own research on this particular matter.
-A quick look on Google show that I have commented on R&C 1991 before.
+A quick look on Google shows that I have commented on R&C 1991 before.
 Back in 2012, in response to Dr. Roy’s same claim (but made by someone else), I wrote:

 I disagree that the analysis of thunderstorms as a governing mechanism has been “extensively examined in the literature”.
 It has scarcely been discussed in the literature at all.
 The thermostatic mechanism discussed by Ramanathan is quite different from the one I have proposed.
 In 1991, Ramanathan and Collins said that the albedos of deep convective clouds in the tropics limited the SST … but as far as I know, they didn’t discuss the idea of thunderstorms as a governing mechanism at all.